NikPiermafrost/typescript-color-gradient/README.md

 const gradientArray = new Gradient().setGradient("#3F2CAF").getColors();

 console.log(gradientArray);
-// [... a a gradient with 10 colors starting by the selected color and his spectrum opposite]
+// [... a a gradient with 10 colors starting by the selected color and his opposite hex string value]
 ```

 Using 2 colors and default (10) midpoints to generate an array of hex color values: